chainwayxyz/citrea/docs/run.md

 Full node RPC is accessible at `127.0.0.1:12346`

-To publish blocks on Mock DA, run the sequencer with `test_mode` in sequencer config set to false and run this script:
+If test_mode is set to false in the sequencer config, the sequencer will publish blocks every 2 seconds.
+To also publish mock DA blocks, run this script:
 ```sh
 ./bin/citrea/publish_da_block.sh
 ```